 Usually the Bipolar Technique is used, in which two electrodes are placed over the bulk of the muscle - with one electrode (usually the black pin) placed over the muscle’s motor point (also used in Asymmetrical Biphasic Pulse Stimulation).

 The motor point is the area on the skin that is located closest to the muscle’s motor nerves entry point.
 Here, it is easiest to trigger a contraction by electrical stimulation.

 Localising the motor point provides the cleanest and most comfortable contractions.
-These points can be located by using a diagram or muscle map such as the one below (see bottom of the page).
+These points can be located by using a diagram or muscle map.

 Move the electrode across the skin and locate the point over the muscle that gives the cleanest contraction.
 Large muscle groups may require stimulation with two channels i.e. using four electrodes simultaneously.

 WARNING: Do NOT place electrodes across the chest or the front of the neck.